QMAI Team

 Alumni:

-Achmed Marif, Ignacio Fernández Graña, Charles Renshaw-Whitman, Genya Crossmann, Antón Rodriguez Otero, Bokai Chen, Rouven Koch, Imelda Romero, Luca Rüegg, Rana Karababa, Maia Rigot, Jan Li, Isidora Araya, Radoica Draskic, Yitao Sun, Calvin Dijksman, Oumaima Arichi, Naoual El Yazidi, Tanko Tanev.
+Achmed Marif, Ignacio Fernández Graña, Charles Renshaw-Whitman, Genya Crossmann, Antón Rodriguez Otero, Bokai Chen, Rouven Koch, Imelda Romero, Luca Rüegg, Rana Karababa, Maia Rigot, Jan Li, Isidora Araya, Radoica Draskic, Yitao Sun, Calvin Dijksman, Oumaima Arichi, Naoual El Yazidi, Tanko Tanev, Mohammed Boky, Yicong Wang, Cagan Karaca, Sibren van der Meer, Stan Bergkamp, Badr Zouggari.